Leveraging Preference Management: Part 1

 However, integrating dynamic preferences across the entire customer lifecycle without a firm handle on your data is nearly impossible.
 That’s why a preference management strategy must be at the top of marketers’ to-do lists in 2020.

-Because getting preference management right is so important, we’re breaking down best practices, strategies, and tactics in a three-part blog post series.
-This group of articles will collectively address global privacy regulations, consent, a vision for preference management in 2020, and the three phases of building a modern preference center.
+Getting preference management right is so important.
+For this reason we’re breaking down best practices, strategies, and tactics in a three-part blog post series.
+These articles will address global privacy regulations, consent, a vision for preference management in 2020, and the three phases of building a modern preference center.

-For this first article in the series, we’ll look at how privacy regulations are growing around the world and how consent plays a key role in these new laws.
+In this article, we’ll look at how privacy regulations are growing and the role consent plays in these new laws.

 The Expansion of Global Privacy Regulations

-It’s common knowledge that the European Union (EU) has and will continue to leverage heavy fines for non-compliance of its General Data Protection Regulation (GDPR).
-And this is only the beginning of what’s to come.
+It’s common knowledge that the European Union (EU) leverages heavy fines for non-compliance of its General Data Protection Regulation (GDPR).
+Yet, this is only the beginning of what’s to come.

-The truth is, in 2020 more and more countries will institute new privacy regulations or execute more stringent updates to existing standards.
-Nothing emphasizes this more than the California Consumer Privacy Act (CCPA) that went into effect on Jan.
-1, 2020 and a similar Brazilian privacy mandate that will take effect August 1, 2020.
+In 2020 more and more countries will institute new privacy regulations and update existing standards.
+For example the California Consumer Privacy Act (CCPA) that went into effect on Jan.
+1, 2020 and a similar Brazilian privacy mandate highlight this.

 These privacy laws have one purpose: To protect the individual from unlawful practices.
-In addition, they’ve also been created to give consumers confidence in the security of their personal information.
+Additionally these laws give consumers confidence in the security of their personal information.

-Not surprisingly, some marketers say these laws hamper business operations and growth.
-But others choose to look at the advantages, such as ensuring clean data gathering and management processes.
+Some marketers say these laws hamper business operations and growth.
+While others choose to look at the advantages.
+Advantages such as ensuring clean data gathering and management processes.

-The smartest marketers see the new privacy standards as an opportunity to fine-tune their audiences, understand those audiences at a granular level, and serve them messages that resonate.
+Resourceful marketers see the new privacy standards as an opportunity to fine-tune their audiences, understand their audience at a granular level, and communicate messages that resonate.

-These marketers view the most recent data privacy laws as a way to drive better business, better opt-in rates, and better value for their marketing and sales dollars.
+These marketers view the most recent data privacy laws as a way to drive better business, opt-in rates, and budget value.

 The Importance of Consent